ULHPC/tutorials/python/basics/README.md

 **PYTHON3**:
 ```
 (access)$> si
-(iris-001)$> module load lang/Python/3.6.4-foss-2018a-bare
+(iris-001)$> module load lang/Python/3.7.4-GCCcore-8.3.0
 (iris-001)$> python3 -m pip install --no-cache --user virtualenv
 ```

-Now you can create 2 virtual environment for your project.
-They will contain 2 different version of numpy (1.13 and 1.16).
+Now you can create two virtual environments for your project.
+They will contain two different versions of numpy (1.13 and 1.16).
 Name it respectively `numpy13` and `numpy16`.

 **PYTHON2** (default on iris cluster):
 ```